OnChainFest/StrikeChain/README.md

 # ⚡ StrikeChain Frontend

-Welcome to the official frontend repository of **StrikeChain** — a platform that enables the organization of sports competitions and automatic prize distribution using **USDC on the Base network**.
+Welcome to the official frontend repository of **StrikeChain**; a platform that enables the organization of sports competitions and automatic prize distribution using **USDC on the Base network**.

 ---